 This is what they have been told their entire life and have no reason to believe otherwise.
 They have never been presented with any evidence to the contrary.
 Until now.

 There is a second perspective that holds a completely opposing belief.
 Many of these people once believed the same as the first group, until they were presented with new and conflicting information.
-Through personal experience and observation, critical thinking, logic and rationale, and even intuition, they came to a view that the truth of the world was perhaps different to what they had been told.
+Through personal experience and observation, critical thinking, logic and rationale, and even intuition, they came to a more objective view that the truth of the world was perhaps different to what they had been told.

 These people generally believe the government, authority and media is NOT looking after them, often lies and manipulates, and places restrictions and imposing laws on the people to create fear and control and serve their own self interests.

 So how can two groups of people, living in exactly the same world, hold such completely different perspectives?
 And how can someone not see what you see when you have mountains of facts and information.
 How can they seem so stupid?